estafette/estafette-gke-node-pool-shifter/README.md

 | NODE_POOL_TO            | --node-pool-to            |          | Name of the node pool to shift to

-*Before deploying*, you first need to create a service account via the GCloud dashboard with role set to _Compute Instance Admin_ and _Container Engine Admin_.
+*Before deploying*, you first need to create a service account via the GCloud dashboard with role set to _Compute Instance Admin_ and _Kubernetes Engine Admin_.
 This key is going to be used to authenticate from the application to the GCloud API.
 See [documentation](https://developers.google.com/identity/protocols/application-default-credentials).